August De Schryver

 August Edmond De Schryver (Note: De Schryver's first name is also rendered "Auguste" in French.)
 (Ghent, 16 May 1898 – 5 March 1991) was a Belgian politician.
 During the course of his political career, between 1935 and 1960, he held a number of ministerial portfolios within several successive governments including the Belgian government in exile during World War II.
 He was also President of the Christian Social Party between 1945 and 1949.
 As Minister of the Colonies until 1960, he presided over the independence of the Belgian Congo.

 Family

 De Schryver belongs to a Roman Catholic family, son of August-Octaaf De Schryver (1848–1915).
 He studied at the St-Barbaracollege in Ghent.
 He became in 1916 a War volunteer and participated in the Battle of Oostrozebeke.
 He studied law after the war in the college of Henri Pirenne.
 He married on 03/02/1925 in Sint-Niklaas to Maria Josepha Adriana Scheerders the daughter of Leon Scheerders.
 The marriage was performed by Hendrik Heyman.
 They had 10 children.

 Leon Scheerders- van Kerchove was founder-president of an important stone factory in Sint-Niklaas.
 After the death of his father-in-law he became president of the board.
 He was buried in Belsele in the family grave of his father-in-law.

+His great-grandson is actor Willem De Schryver.